JMcAmmond/Labyrinth/ReadMe.md

 # Labyrinth
-Labyrinth is a Theme build for the Ghost blogging platform.
+Labyrinth is a theme build for the Ghost blogging platform.
+This theme features a full screen parallax header on the home page and parallax feature images on posts.
 This theme is still a work in progress.

 ![Labyrinth Mockup Home](https://raw.githubusercontent.com/JMcAmmond/Labyrinth/master/assets/img/mockup.jpg)